omichelsen/ole.michelsen.dk/blog/wp-content/plugins/wp-footnotes/readme.txt

 Sure can!
 Feature requests (and bug reports) are best made via <a href="http://plugins.trac.wordpress.org/newticket?component=wp-footnotes&owner=drzax">the WordPress Plugins bug tracker</a>.

+If you fancy being even more helpful, you can write some code and submit a pull request.

 = Why aren't there more FAQs? =

 Because answers to pretty much all the questions that get asked frequently are in [the manual](http://elvery.net/drzax/wordpress-footnotes-plugin).

+= Licence? =

+This plugin is licensed under [the same license as WordPress](http://wordpress.org/about/license/) itself, the GPLv2 (or later).

 == Change Log ==

+= 4.2.1 =

+- Update readme.txt and admin screen notes regarding [contribution](https://github.com/drzax/WP-Footnotes).
+- Update licensing info.

 = 4.2 =